ROCm/rocmProfileData/raptor/README.md

 ## Introduction
 Tool for parsing and post-processing RPD files:
 - slice, dice, and eviscerate RPD files into focused regions-of-interest.
-- generate summaries of top kernels and combine into categories (ie GEMM, Comm, Attention, etc).
+- generate summaries of kernels and combine into categories (ie GEMM, Comm, Attention, etc).
 - compute “Gaps” where GPU is idle.
 - compute kernel to kernel variability and percentage of execution time
-- auto-roi feature to focus on hottest region
+- auto-roi-top feature to focus ROI on the hottest kernel
 - tables in the RaptorParser class are organized into Pandas dataframes for interactive analysis via ipython/jupyter/etc.
 - show a text trace of each command's execution - kernel name, duration, idle gaps, etc
 - RAPTOR possibly stands for ROCm Profile-Data Tool and Output Refinement.